gregorbj/Archive-VisionEval/api/model_system_design.md

 - **Modularity**
-The model system allows new capabilities to be added in a plug-and-play fashion so models can be improved and extended and so improvements developed for one model can be easily shared with other models.
+The model system will allow new capabilities to be added in a plug-and-play fashion so models can be improved and extended and so improvements developed for one model can be easily shared with other models.
 Models are composed of modules that contain all of the data and functionality needed to calculate what they are intended to calculate.

 - **Loose Coupling**